sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 MANAGE               Rename or move a file or directory LIST                 List objects in a directory READ_METADATA        Read file status
-UPDATE_METADATA      Stage/unstage a file, change QoS
+UPDATE_METADATA      Change metadata of a file, change QoS STAGE                Stage (restore) a file from tape
 ===================  ===============================

 You can explore the other commandline arguments with ``get-macaroon --help``.